Ruy Lopez

-Black's main replies are 3...a6, the Morphy Defence, and 3...Nf6, the Berlin Defence.
-After 3...a6, 4.Bxc6 is the Exchange Variation.
-More commonly, however, White retreats the bishop with 4.Ba4.
-After 4...Nf6 White may disregard the attack on the e-pawn with 5.0-0, since the pawn can be regained.
-The most common move is then 5...Be7, the Closed Defence, leading to the main line as well as the Marshall Attack and other lines.
-The main alternatives are 5...Nxe4, the Open Defence, and 5...b5, the Arkhangelsk Defence.

 In the Encyclopaedia of Chess Openings (ECO), the opening is classified under codes C60 to C99.

 History

 The Ruy Lopez is named after Ruy López de Segura, a 16th-century Spanish priest who systematically studied this and other openings in his 150-page chess book, Libro del Axedrez, written in 1561.
 Lopez advocated 3.Bb5 as superior to 3.Bc4, and was of the opinion that Black should play 2...d6 (the Philidor Defence) to avoid it.
 Although it bears his name, this particular opening was included in the Göttingen manuscript, which dates from c.
 1490.
 The Ruy Lopez did not gain widespread popularity until the mid-19th century, when Finnish-Russian theoretician Carl Jaenisch published a detailed article on 1.e4 e5 in the December 1847 issue of Le Palamède, the world’s first chess periodical.
 An abridged version appeared in the Chess Player's Chronicle in 1848, followed by a supplementary article in the same publication in 1849.